 To find out how to do a field-specific search in a particular database, check the database's Help screens or ask a reference librarian.

-In our indexes the phrase " Linked Full Text, the adobe acrobat icon or a graphic shows that the full-text is available directly from the index vendor.
+In our indexes the phrase " Linked Full Text shows that the full-text is available directly from the index vendor.

 2. Be sure the computer you are using has the necessary software (e.g. Adobe Acrobat Reader) to view and print out some types of full-text articles.

 If you know the name of a journal you want to search, use the Journal by Title tab on the library home page.
 Click on the "Ebsco Full Text Finder" link.
 The landing page offers a field where you can type in your journal title.
 If the library owns it, it will appear in the list that auto-populates.
 If the title is not there, the library does not subscribe to it.

 Journals not available electronically may be available at UMass Lowell in paper or microfilm format.
 If you need an article in the catalog which is designated as in print, go to the circulation desk at Lydon Library for help.

 All the bound journals are at Lydon; they are in storage and you must ask at the circulation desk for someone to go and get the volume you want.

 Select Journal by Title and Ebsco Full Text Finder; type in the journal name.

 Paper copy holdings are listed first e.g. v.
 10- 1980- means we own from volume 10, 1980 to the present